 Gomez Addams especially understands that a woman is a treasure who’s to be cherished every hour of the day not out of an obligation, but because he loves her so completely, he himself cannot hold it in.

-Dark and twisted but they’ve fortified loyalty in a way we could all take notes from.
-A love story doesn’t solely benefit the two people who are in love, but it extends towards the world around them.
+Dark and twisted, but they’ve fortified loyalty in a way we could all take notes from.
+A love story doesn’t solely benefit the two people who are in love, but it extends to the world around them.
 It bleeds into the lives of those who are touched by them.
 It stands as a paradigm of hope even in a family that welcomes bleakness and melancholy and anything that’s dark and broken.

 And that’s just it—they’re bizarre and cooky, but they love one another so fiercely, it’s exactly what results in our infatuation with them.
-It’s what makes their home so welcoming even if the decor isn’t my cup of tea.
+It’s what makes their home so welcoming, even if the decor isn’t my cup of tea.

-I’m not a horror movie buff, but when I discovered The Addams Family as a kid, I couldn’t look away and now as an adult I fully understand why.
+I’m not a horror movie buff, but when I discovered The Addams Family as a kid, I couldn’t look away, and now as an adult, I fully understand why.
 Gomez and Morticia Addams make it their priority to show one another how intensely they can love each other, and they make it their priority to show their children that their loyalty is steadfast and true.
 Thus, when profound adoration is at the forefront of a relationship, it acts as the strength in trying times, and it acts as the beacon of light wherever they go.

 The Addams Family is a love story because both the written words and the directing put Gomez and Morticia’s relationship front and center.
-He can’t keep his hands off of her and his eyes never stray from her.
+He can’t keep his hands off of her, and his eyes never stray from her.
 Two kids later, one on the way, and they’re still showcased as healthy romantic partners.
 In most films made in the early 90s, parents are either divorced or they’re simply cohabitating partners who’ve forgotten that they once cared for each other.
 They are shown to have settled as opposed to marrying for love.

 Thus, there’s something that much more exemplary about taking a bizarre, outcast family and exhibiting the fact that their love story is healthier than all others.
-Gomez and Morticia Addams can’t be bothered with the gimmicky world outside of them because the world they’ve built around their love is the best kind of an all-encompassing armor.
+Gomez and Morticia Addams can’t be bothered with the gimmicky world outside of them because the world they’ve built around their love is the best kind of all-encompassing armor.

-Complete on their own, but ceaselessly revered together.
+Complete on their own but ceaselessly revered together.
 They make each other better by sprinkling their desires onto each other.
 They make their little family worth everything by loving all parts of them.
 Through every touch, every kiss, every look, and even every dance, Gomez and Morticia Addams tether themselves onto one another and divulge a piece of their souls to the eternal bliss of knowing that together, they’re home.